-Kombucha is great.
-It’s a lighter caffeine alternative to have in the morning.
-Or a refreshing carbonated drink to have during the day with the perfect level of sweetness.
-I even like using it as a cocktail mixer.
-It is fizzy and delicious and contains probiotics with provide beneficial bacteria to support your gut microbiome.
+I love kombucha.
+Kombucha is a fermented tea drink that contains probiotics.
+It is a refreshing carbonated drink to have during the day that contains the perfect level of sweetness.
+I even like using kombucha as a cocktail mixer.
 I love drinking kombucha, but I don’t love the cost.
 I’ve seen kombucha sold anywhere from $3 to $7 per bottle.
 If you’re drinking a bottle of kombucha everyday, this adds up quick.
-I started brewing my kombucha as a cheaper method of obtaining kombucha- it’s also pretty easy to make.
-The majority of the process includes just letting the mixture sit and ferment.
+I learned how to brew kombucha as a cheaper method of obtaining kombucha.
+I am by no means an expert, but I’m going to share the process that I follow to brew kombucha and I’ve found the results to be pretty consistent.

-Step 3: Start brewing.
-With clean hands, place the SCOBY in the glass gallon jar.
+With clean hands, place the SCOBY in the glass gallon jar with the SCOBY starter liquid.
 Bring 4 cups of filtered water to a boil.
 Add 1 cup of cane sugar and allow it to dissolve in the water.
-Add 4 tea bags and let seep in the water for ~10 minutes.
+Then, add 4-6 tea bags and let seep in the water for ~10 minutes.
 Set this to the side until the water has cooled to room temperature.
 DO NOT add the hot water to the gallon jar, this could damage the SCOBY.
 Once cooled to room temperature, add the mixture to glass gallon jar via the filter.
 Fill the glass gallon jar to ~2 inches away from the top with cool, filtered water.
 Place the glass gallon jar in a room temperature and dim location.

-Step 4: Do nothing.
 The SCOBY needs to ferment for 7-14 days.
 Start tasting the kombucha brew everyday starting at the 7 day mark to determine when the kombucha is ready for the second fermentation.
 If the kombucha brew tastes too sweet, allow it to keep brewing.
 If it tastes too vinegary, it has brewed for too long.
-This is more of an art than a science.
+This step is more of an art than a science in my opinion.

 Congrats on making your first brew of kombucha!
 As previously stated, you can keep the SCOBY in the glass gallon jar at room temperature to immediately reuse for your next kombucha brew.
 If you ever want to take a break from brewing kombucha, you can save the SCOBY by placing it in the fridge in 1-2 inches of kombucha brew.